 - Connection to an AC supply must only be carried out by qualified personnel and the device must always be run directly on a power grid (transformer are permitted) and not on generators or UPS equipment! - Cable cross section must be suitable for the maximum input current of the device!
 See tables below.
-The device should furthermore be fused externally and according to the current rating and cable cross section - WC models: For safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units (due to the possible leak current, see technical data), in case multiple WC models run in parallel
+The device should furthermore be fused externally and according to the current rating and cable cross section - Ensure that all regulations for the operation of the device and connection to the public grid of energy recovering equipment have been considered and requirements have been met! - WC models: For safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units (due to the possible leak current, see technical data), in case multiple WC models run in parallel

-All models and variants in this series, as produced since approx. 01/2022, support to run either on 380/400/480 V or also 208 V (US and Japan grids).
+All standard models in this series, as produced since approx. 01/2022, support to run either on 380/400/480 V or also 208 V (US and Japan grids).
 When running a model with 30 kW power rating on 208 V it would automatically switch into derated power mode in which the available DC power is decreased to 18 kW.
 This is detected every time when powering the device, so that the same model could provide the full 30 kW of rated power when being run on 380/400/480 V.